 Rowena could hear Salazar singing praises of Maeve from across the room.
 She tried to ignore the words and instead meditated upon how Salazar’s eyes lit up when he was excited about something, watching him subtly over the rim of her goblet of mead.

-“She’s the most beautiful woman I’ve ever seen,” Salazar was saying.
-“The fact that I’m a wizard still puts her off, but I know she’ll change her mind.”
+“She is the most beautiful woman I have ever seen,” Salazar was saying.
+“The fact that I’m a wizard still puts her off, but I know she will change her mind.”

 Salazar was a very determined person, and worked hard to get what he wanted.
 And Rowena knew that if he wanted to make Maeve fall in love with him, he would find a way.
 Maeve was no match for Rowena’s intelligence, but perhaps intelligence and wit were not what Salazar looked for in a woman.
 Rowena would just have to convince him otherwise; after all, wit beyond measure was man’s greatest treasure.

 “Shall we join them?”
 Helga asked suddenly, winking as she noticed what Rowena’s eyes were fixed on.

 Rowena blushed.
 She had never told Helga about her feelings for Salazar, but she knew without a doubt that Helga was not unaware.
 They walked over to join the boys, where the discussion of Maeve thankfully seemed to have concluded.
 Instead, Godric brought up the topic of the recent Viking raids, which Rowena did not find to be an improvement in conversation, because it brought to mind smarmy Lord Redwald’s long soliloquy on the matter which she had heard only a few hours before.

 “Yes, isn’t it awful?”
 Helga said.
 “It’s the same thing every time, but it keeps getting worse!
 I wish we could all get along.”

 “Hear, hear,” said Godric.
-“Mainly the Muggles do keep it among themselves, and they don’t fight with wizards much, but the few times they’ve attacked wizards it’s been bad for them.
+“Mainly the Muggles do keep it among themselves, and they do not fight with wizards much, but the few times they have attacked wizards it has been bad for them.
 Like the witch in Chichester who turned seventy Muggles into toadstools.
 Both sides are getting nervous now.